Visiting tulips field is actually out of reach for most visitors. Yes, that’s the dirty secret of tulip season in Amsterdam!

 How To Be A Good Visitor To A Tulips Field

-Tulip fields are private property – they’re proper working farms, outputting an agricultural product.
+Tulip fields are private property – they’re proper working farms, producing an agricultural product.
 The farmers around Keukenhof are generally quite accommodating and are okay with people visiting the fields.
 You’ll know if they’re not – the tulip fields will be fenced off.

-So, if you come across an open field of tulips it’s generally okay to linger at the edge and take a few photos.
+So, if you come across an open field of tulips it’s generally okay to linger at the edge and take a few pictures.
 You can make go a metre or two in to get a bigger picture, but that’s about it!
 Definitely don’t start picking flowers or traipsing through all the rows.
 If enough people do that, the tulip farmer will very quickly make that field off-limits for everyone!

 How Long A Field Of Tulips Will Be In Bloom